liip/LiipImagineBundle/README.md

 ### Runtime Options

-Sometime, you may have a filter defined that fulfills 99% of your usage scenarios.
-Instead of defining a new filter for the erroneous 1% of cases, you may instead choose to alter the behavior of a filter at runtime by passing the template helper an options array.
+Sometime, you may may need to modify your filter at runtime.
+You can do so by passing the template helper an options array.

-*For Twig-based template, use:*

 ```twig
 {% set runtimeConfig = {"thumbnail": {"size": [50, 50] }} %}